-8. ENFORCEMENT AND COMPLAINTS
+10.0 ENFORCEMENT AND COMPLAINTS

-- 8.1 The Licensing Authority recognises the contribution that can be made by developing effective working practices with our partner agencies.
-The Licensing Authority will establish enforcement protocols with the Gloucestershire Constabulary and other relevant partnership agencies to ensure efficient deployment of Licensing Authority enforcement staff and thereby avoiding duplication of effort when carrying out inspection or enforcement matters. - 8.2 The Licensing Authority recognises that there are a number of mechanisms for addressing unlawful or anti-social behaviour that occurs away from licensed premises, qualifying clubs and temporary events, which include - - Planning controls - Enforcement of Environmental Protection legislation (e.g. on noise nuisance) - Positive measures to provide a safer and clean town centre environment in partnership with local businesses, transport operators and other departments of the City Council - Powers to designate parts of the district as places where alcohol may not be consumed publicly - Police enforcement of the law with regard to disorder and anti-social behaviour, including the issue of fixed penalty notices - Police powers to confiscate alcohol from adults and other in designated areas - No inspection will take place without a reason - The Licensing Authority and its Enforcement Officers recognise that a key element of their activity will be to allow or even encourage, economic progress and only intervene when there is a clear case for protection - 8.3 Once licensed, it is essential that premises are maintained and operated so as to ensure the continued promotion of the licensing objectives and compliance with the specific requirements of the Licensing Act 2003.
-The Licensing Authority will monitor premises and take any appropriate enforcement action to ensure compliance. - 8.4 All decisions and enforcement actions taken by the Licensing Authority will be in accordance with the Environmental Health and Regulatory Services Enforcement Policy and the principles of consistency, transparency and proportionality set out in the Department of Trade and Industry's Enforcement Concordat, The Department for Business Enterprise and Regulatory Reforms Regulators Compliance Code. - 8.5 The Licensing Authority may when appropriate employ licensing enforcement officers to investigate allegations of unlicensed activities and to ensure that licence conditions are complied with, and will seek to work actively with the Gloucestershire Police in enforcing licensing legislation. - 8.6 The Licensing Authority will continue to work with its partner agencies in enforcing the licensing laws and in the inspection of premises to ensure the licensing objectives and licence conditions are met.
-In particular the Licensing Authority will target its inspection process toward those premises that are considered as 'problematic' and 'high risk' premises requiring greater attention, while providing the 'lighter touch' in respect of low risk premises that are run well.
+- 10.1 The Licensing Authority recognises the contribution that can be made by developing effective working practices with our partner agencies.
+The Licensing Authority shall establish enforcement protocols with the Gloucestershire Constabulary and other relevant partnership agencies to ensure efficient deployment of Licensing Authority enforcement staff and thereby avoiding duplication of effort when carrying out inspection or enforcement matters. - 10.2 The Licensing Authority recognises that there are a number of mechanisms for addressing unlawful or anti-social behaviour that occurs away from licensed premises, qualifying clubs and temporary events, which include - - Planning controls - Enforcement of Environmental Protection legislation (e.g. on noise nuisance) - Positive measures to provide a safer and clean town centre environment in partnership with local businesses, transport operators and other departments of the City Council - Powers to designate parts of the district as places where alcohol may not be consumed publicly - Police enforcement of the law with regard to disorder and anti-social behaviour, including the issue of fixed penalty notices - Police powers to confiscate alcohol from adults and other in designated areas - No inspection will take place without a reason - The Licensing Authority and its Enforcement Officers recognise that a key element of their activity will be to allow or even encourage, economic progress and only intervene when there is a clear case for protection - 10.3 Once licensed, it is essential that premises are maintained and operated so as to ensure the continued promotion of the licensing objectives and compliance with the specific requirements of the Licensing Act 2003.
+The Licensing Authority will monitor premises and take any appropriate enforcement action to ensure compliance. - 10.4 All decisions and enforcement actions taken by the Licensing Authority will be in accordance with the Environmental Health and Regulatory Services Enforcement Policy and the principles of consistency, transparency and proportionality set out in the Department of Trade and Industry's Enforcement Concordat, The Department for Business Enterprise and Regulatory Reforms Regulators Compliance Code.